liv-ac-uk/comp122/labs/objects/README.md

 Create a new file called `VGather.Java` where we will store our virtual virtual classroom.

-For now we'll keep it simple and write a `public static class VGather` with a single `public static void main(String[] args)` method to help the lecturer calculate the class average.
+For now we'll keep it simple and write a `public static class VGather` with a single `public static void main(String[] args)` method, and all this program will do is help the lecturer calculate the class average.

 The Lecturer has all the students grades written down so needs to enter them one by one into the terminal, and will then expect to have the average returned to them.